 Fun fact: the new Kindle Scribe does not allow you to handwrite notes on any eBook.
 No scribbling in the margins or circling words or highlighting passages.
-The best you can do is write something inside a stickie note, where it remains hidden until you open it up with a stylus tap.
+The best you can do is write something inside a stickie note, which remains hidden until you open it up with a stylus tap.
 This will not do.

-Part I of this achievement involved me splurging on the book formatting software Vellum, mainly because I like to geek-out with apps and graphics as a distraction when I hit writer’s block or need a break from chapter writing.
+Part I of this achievement involved splurging on the book formatting software Vellum, mainly because I like to geek out with apps and graphics as a distraction when I hit writer’s block or need a break from chapter writing.
 I love Vellum and found it easy to use, and am not being paid to say this — I just genuinely adore it.
 Even though I’ve only completed a few sample chapters of CHAINED BIRDS, I found it extremely satisfying to load my MS into Vellum, play around with the formatting, and have it churn out a gorgeous ePub rendering of the book I could read on my Kindle.
 (Vellum also formats books for print and is used by self-pubbers and others to send to POD (print-on-demand) services.)

 But I wanted to do more than just read what I’d written so far on my Kindle Scribe.
 I wanted to mark it up with notes and text and save a tree in the process.
 But this is not possible with an ePub version.
 And, unfortunately, Vellum doesn’t output a pretty PDF version for eReaders.